-I could not be happier with my chosen profession, Pediatric Dentistry, enabling me to give my all every single day of my life to the most noble goal that I can imagine, improving and enriching the lives of children in the most effective and sustainable way possible.
-Since children are the future of our society, I also feel a special sense of enrichment resulting from my contribution to the community.
-Oral health care is so fundamental that it simply must be taught to children to protect them, as well as society as a whole, from the horrendous costs - economic, social, psychological, communal, etc. - that result from tooth decay, especially among children and young people.
+I could not be happier with my chosen profession, Pediatric Dentistry, enabling me to give my all every day of my life to the noblest goal that I can imagine, improving and enriching the lives of children as effectively and sustainably possible.
+Since children are the future of our society, I also feel a unique sense of enrichment resulting from my contribution to the community.
+Oral health care is so fundamental that it must be taught to children to protect them and society from the horrendous costs - economic, social, psychological, communal, etc. - that result from tooth decay, especially among children and young people.

-Making the Dean’s List in my DDS Program at USC was an especially important accomplishment for me.
-I attribute this achievement to my drive and dedication, coupled to my cultivation of focus, especially through yoga but also as a runner.
-I feel that I have much to contribute to your team in Pediatric Dentistry, especially given that I have earned my Master's Degree in Public Health and I am experienced in research, especially with respect to issues of oral health and Medicaid.
+Making the Dean’s List in my DDS Program at UXX was a significant accomplishment.
+I attribute this achievement to my drive and dedication, coupled with my cultivation of focus, primarily through yoga and as a runner.
+I feel that I have much to contribute to your team in Pediatric Dentistry, especially given that I have earned my Master's Degree in Public Health and am experienced in research, especially concerning issues of oral health and Medicaid.
 I have launched myself on a lifetime focus on the children of the underserved, marginalized social classes and groups, migrants, etc., the children who need me most.
-I look forward to a lifetime of service here in America primarily to children who are funded by Medicaid, in addition to voluntary, communal outreach through clinics for those with low income and no insurance.
+I look forward to a lifetime of service here in America, primarily to children on Medicaid with regular voluntary, communal outreach through clinics for those with low income and no insurance.

-Already proficient in general treatment procedures such as restorations, Fixed and removable prosthesis, Root canal treatments, and surgical extractions of normal and impacted teeth.
-By the time I join your program, I will have 3 years of full time experience as a general dentist serving a patient pool of more than 60 percent children.
-Thus, I already have extensive experience in the real-world challenges and opportunities that present themselves in the oral health care of children.
-I am becoming increasingly proficient in most of the tx procedures needed for pediatric patients.
+Already proficient in general treatment procedures such as restorations, fixed and removable prostheses, root canal treatments, and surgical extractions of regular and impacted teeth.
+When I join your program, I will have three years of full-time experience as a general dentist serving a patient pool of more than 60 percent children.
+Thus, I already have extensive experience in real-world challenges and opportunities in children's oral health care.
+I am becoming increasingly proficient in most of the procedures needed for pediatric patients.
 I now look forward to a complete immersion experience in the advanced skill sets that I will need to address the oral health challenges of children across the board.

-I am currently actively taking part in research in craniofacial development and stem cell biology and could not be more engrossed with what I am learning.
-I believe research in craniofacial biology holds promising keys to the improvement of clinical outcomes, for congenital as well as acquired craniofacial abnormalities.
+I actively participate in craniofacial development and stem cell biology research and could not be more engrossed with what I am learning.
+I believe research in craniofacial biology holds promising keys to improving clinical outcomes for congenital and acquired craniofacial abnormalities.
 Enabled and inspired by advanced training and experience in Pediatric Dentistry, I look forward to steadily increasing my volunteer activity on behalf of the community by giving as many hours as I possibly can each week to helping underserved children.
-I want to go much further than being one of a minority of pediatric dentists that accept Medicaid, I want to specialize in my professional practice on those children for whom Medicaid is their only oral health resource.
+I want to go much further than being among a minority of pediatric dentists who accept Medicaid; I want to specialize in my professional practice on those children for whom Medicaid is their only oral health resource.

 I keenly look forward to forming a network of Pediatric Dentists especially concerned with congenital or acquired craniofacial abnormalities: processes, treatments, etc.

-I relish the celebration of diversity in America and could not be more pleased that the patient pool with which I am currently engaged includes a great deal of diversity of children and their parents from all ethnic groups and walks of life.
-I most enjoy and treasure the feedback from children’s parents, and I already have so many fond memories.
-Finally, I am now myself the father of a baby of 6 months, the oral health of whom I pay especially close attention to.
-I love having my own tiny laboratory, tiny person, tiny mouth, in my arms every day.
+I relish the celebration of diversity in America.
+I could not be more pleased that the patient pool with which I am currently engaged includes a great deal of variety of children and their parents from all ethnic groups and walks of life.
+I most enjoy and treasure the feedback from children’s parents, and I already have many fond memories.
+Finally, I am now the father of a baby of 6 months, the oral health of whom I pay incredibly close attention to.
+I love having my tiny laboratory, tiny person, tiny mouth in my arms daily.

 I thank you for considering my application.